liucar/office-hours/README.md

 A program that models a professor meeting with students during office hours.
 Students arrive randomly and stand in line to meet with the professor.
 The professor meets with each student individually while the other students wait.
 The program uses a priority queue to represent students waiting in line, with students having higher question urgency being met with first.
 A multimap stores the names of the students who have finished meeting with the professor and their respective question topics.

-The driver program will run 100 office hour simulations and analyze the data from these simulations.
+The driver program will run 100 office hour simulations and generate various analytical reports from the data collected from these office hours.

 ## Time Representation:
 Office hours run for 1 hour, which is represented by 1 minute in real time.
 It follows that 1 minute in the simulation is actually